Simulation & training

 The usual approach is to train these different aspects in dedicated devices, such as a hypobaric chamber for demonstrating the effects of hypoxia, or a terrain-board to show the limitations of night vision goggles (NVG’s).
 Although these demonstrations are very educational, they do not teach the pilot how this affects their performance in an operational context.

-R&D activities of Aeolus will focus on: emerging technologies (e.g., special simulator devices such as DESDEMONA; flight modelling; head mounted displays such as the Oculus Rift); training effectiveness (emphasizing positive transfer of training, while avoiding negative side effects, such as simulator sickness); cost-effectiveness and operational relevance.
+R&D activities of Aeolus will focus on: emerging technologies (e.g., special simulator devices such as DESDEMONA; flight modelling; Virtual Reality devices); training effectiveness (emphasizing positive transfer of training, while avoiding negative side effects, such as simulator sickness); cost-effectiveness and operational relevance.
 Aeolus supports the applied research and innovation on human centered simulation and can address the following (sub)topics:

 - Visual displays: Projection systems, collimated displays, helmet-mounted-displays, anti-motion sickness display